lsund/notes/README.md

    animations, no redundant, distracting options.

 3. The entire state can be persisted to a file, and this is done locally in a common file format.
 It has a single binary and no external dependencies.
+A note has a unique ID, and changing its name does not change any references to it.
+On the other hand, changing the name of a note updates the names of all links in other notes.

 ## Installing and Running